paulouskunda/How-To-Use-Itext5-In-Java-for-PDF-generation/README.md

 # How-To-Use-Itext5-In-Java-for-PDF-generation
- This simple project shows how to implement the itext legacy in Java...
-Covers on how you can create a simple payslip for your information systems in Java.
+ This simple project shows you how to implement the itext [5] legacy in Java...
+Covers how you can create a simple payslip for your information systems in Java.